oap-project/oap-tools/docs/index.md

 ![logo](./image/logo.jpg)

-Optimized Analytics Package (OAP) is an open source project to optimize Apache Spark on cache, shuffle, SQL Engine, MLlib and so on, driven by Intel and the community.
+Optimized Analytics Package (OAP) is an open source project to optimize Apache Spark on cache, shuffle, SQL engine, MLlib and so on, driven by Intel and the community.

 # <font size="6"><b>Why use OAP?</b></font>